 In the tulip industry, for example, growers often have a surplus of tulip bulbs.
 These bulbs can be put in the blender and pulped – the pieces of the bulb are still visible in the paper!

-The “waste” paper inside the notebook is 80 grams.
+The “waste” paper inside the notebook is 80-120 grams (depending on the sort).
 The cover is also made from recycled waste, and this is 350 grams.

 Benefits of notebooks made from agricultural and organic waste:

 - 60% less water

 - 20% lower total CO2 emissions compared to 100% FSC recycled paper